Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Introduction

-Disentangling breaks in the factor variance and loadings is not a mere technical curiosity.
-From the perspective of the dynamic factor model, these breaks imply vastly different interpretations.
+From the perspective of dynamic factor models often used in macroeconomics, these breaks imply different interpretations.
 While breaks in the loadings relate to changes in how variables relate to the factors, breaks in the factor variance imply breaks in the factor dynamics.
 These breaks in the factor dynamics can be in the form of a break in the dynamic process generating the factors and/or breaks in the variance of the underlying shocks to the factors.
 Confining breaks to just the loadings would therefore \textit{a priori} preclude breaks in the factor dynamics as a possible interpretation.
-While the degree of how misleading such an interpretation is depends on context, existing applied work suggests breaks in the factor dynamics presents a more natural interpretation of at least one historical episode: the Great Moderation.
-Indeed, in an empirical application with U.S. macroeconomic data, our tests detect the Great Moderation as a break in the factor covariance matrix, where through our projection-based decomposition, we estimate an over 60\% reduction in the total variance of the factors.\footnote{Henceforth, we refer to a break in the factor variance as a break in the factor covariance matrix; if we refer to a change in the ``total factor variance'' (i.e. the trace of the factor covariance matrix), we will make this explicit.} While this finding should be unsurprising to applied macroeconomists, it nevertheless is an effective proof-of-concept underpinning our basic argument: only by disentangling breaks in factor variances and loadings can one attribute a break in the factor variance as part of the most well-known change in volatility common across multiple macroeconomic time series.
-Although we still find evidence of breaks in loadings even when controlling for breaks in the factor variance, our results complement and reconcile with broader factor model work that associate large breaks in factor loadings with events such as the Great Moderation \cite[e.g.][]{baltagi_estimating_2021}, suggesting a more nuanced interpretation of breaks in factor models.
+While whether such interpretations are misleading or not is context-dependent, we note that breaks in the factor dynamics present a more natural interpretation of at least one historical episode where there is consensus of a general reduction in the variance across multiple macroeconomic time series: the Great Moderation.
+Indeed, in an empirical application with U.S. macroeconomic data, our tests confirm the Great Moderation as having a break in the factor covariance matrix, where through our projection-based decomposition, we estimate an over 70\% reduction in the total variance of the factors (i.e. the trace of the factor covariance matrix).
+This finding should be unsurprising to applied macroeconomists, but is an effective proof-of-concept underpinning our basic argument: only by disentangling breaks in factor variances and loadings can one attribute a break in the factor variance as part of the most well-known change in volatility common across multiple macroeconomic time series.
+We note by not disentangling the break, extant work associate breaks in the factor loadings with the Great Moderation \cite[e.g.][]{breitung_testing_2011,baltagi_estimating_2021,bai_likelihood_2024}.
+Our results suggest a more nuanced interpretation of breaks in factor models.